 Well, it's an attack on our country.

-I see Trump is duly elected, and you see the forces that have aligned against the president.
+And you see the forces that have aligned against the president.

-What did you say you had?
+What did you say you have?

-Yeah, yeah, we have some tape of you from when you um Oh great.
+Yeah, yeah, we have some tape of you from when you love hearing my own voice.

-I know you hate it, but it's my favorite thing in the world.
+It's my favorite thing in the world.

 And your mom sided with me.

-Your mom's I am shocked to hear my mother, an avid Sean Hannity fan, would side against me on the Q. Well, I now figured out that I have a nuclear weapon against you.
+I am shocked to hear my mother, an avid Sean Hannity fan, would side against me with you.

 All I have to do is go to mom.

-I'm gonna tell mom everything.
+I'm going to tell mom everything.

-We, me and her, we bonded.
+We, me, and her, we bonded.

 We're all good.